juanber84/memcached-dump/README.md

 memcache-dump
 =============

-Dump and restore your memcache datas
+Dump and restore your memcache information